PM avoids questions on tomorrow's elections with attacks on Labour anti-Semitism

 Sadly, it could be read as a microcosm of party-political debate at the moment.

 You can watch part of the exchange in the video above.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.